Oriented Borel-Moore homologies of toric varieties: Künneth formula and a universal coefficient theorem

-Where the middle vertical map is known to be isomorphism by the previous lemma.
+with exact rows, where the middle vertical map is known to be isomorphism by the previous lemma.
 In order to show that the rightmost vertical map is an isomorphism, it is enough to show that the leftmost vertical map is a surjection.